- The average cost of car insurance for a 65-year-old driver in Texas is $1,799 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Texas?

-Our data show that Texas Farm Bureau provides the cheapest state minimum auto insurance for seniors in Texas, at around $330 per year.
-State Farm and GEICO also rank highly for affordable state minimum coverage for seniors in Texas.
+Based on our data, $330 offers the lowest state minimum auto insurance rates for seniors in Texas, at $330 yearly.
+State Farm and GEICO also provide affordable rates on state minimum coverage for seniors in Texas.

 Which companies offer the cheapest liability car insurance for seniors in Texas?